JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 Here are several ways different teams are applying Kotlin Multiplatform to meet various project needs:

 ### Startups starting a new greenfield project
+Why should startups consider Kotlin Multiplatform for their next greenfield project?

 Startups often operate with limited resources and tight deadlines.
 To maximize development efficiency and cost-effectiveness, they benefit from targeting multiple platforms using a shared codebase — especially in early-stage products or MVPs,